osisoft/AVEVA-Adapter-MQTT-Docs/content/configuration/text-parser/jsonpath-syntax-for-value-retrieval.md

 ]
 ```

-The following example reads specific value from complex nested JSON:
+The following example reads specific values from a complex nested JSON:

 ```json
 {